About the Program

-The program – which includes a weekend fall retreat at the Harvard Forest, dinners and workshops with leaders in the field, and a year-end event – will accept up to 40 Master's and professional doctorate students from at least 5 Harvard graduate schools, prioritizing students with a demonstrated interest in climate-related work.
+The program – which includes a weekend fall retreat at the Harvard Forest, dinners and workshops with leaders in the field, and a year-end event – will accept up to 40 Masters and professional students from at least 5 Harvard graduate schools, prioritizing students with a demonstrated interest in climate-related work.

 The program will be led by a team of participating students, with guidance from advising faculty.
 The content of the workshops, dinners, and other programming will evolve throughout the year and from cohort-to-cohort, based on the shared values, interests, and priorities of the current cohort.
 Participants and faculty will be actively engaged in the design and execution of the program throughout the year.